 Alongside combi boilers are electric showers that heat the water as it passes through the shower unit rather than relying on the house’s hot water supply.
-These cost around £500 but are again more efficient than traditional heating methods.
+These cost around £400 for supply and installation (according to Checkatrade), but are again more efficient than traditional heating methods.

 As we’ll discuss below, if you can afford the upfront cost, it’s also possible to heat your water using solar panels.
-While the initial cost is high, given that over 10% of your energy bill goes on heating your water, you can soon recoup the costs.
+While the initial cost is high, given that about 17% of your energy bill goes on heating your water, according to the Energy Saving Trust, you can soon recoup the costs.

 It's difficult to be exact about the energy that is used for heating water because it's hard to measure, and difficult to separate out from the energy your boiler uses for heating.

-However, in a typical home the cost of heating water is likely to exceed 10% of the energy bill or approximately a quarter of the fuel used by the boiler.
+However, in a typical home, the cost of heating water is likely to reach around 17% of the energy bill or approximately a quarter of the fuel used by the boiler.
 This may seem high, but remember you need hot water all year round, whereas heating is seasonal.